TDI: 2 What's this?

 Lamu town is located on the same-named island.
 North of it, there are several other islands.
 All of them together make the Lamu archipelago.

-- Lamu town’s main attractions are Lamu Museum, Donkey Sanctuary, and Lamu Fort.
+- Lamu town’s main attractions are the Lamu Museum, the Donkey Sanctuary, and the Lamu Fort.

 - Shela is another historic town 2.5 km away from Lamu